A new diagnostic tool proven to be more effective in the detection

 of Barrett’s esophagus and dysplasia than forceps biopsy alone

-Patented WATS3D biopsy quickly and easily expands the tissue area tested, minimizing sampling error.
+Patented WATS3D collection instrument quickly and easily expands the tissue area tested, minimizing sampling error.

 Computer-assisted 3-Dimensional analysis provides increased accuracy.